Ankit0592/Masterbot/service/Service.md

 #### Use Case 2: Notify relevant team members about Status change of an issue.
 Preconditions: JIRA is configured to push update to BOT service.

+[S1] Developer changes the status of an issue from “In Progress” to “Completed”. </br>
+[S2] Bot receives notification from Jira about this event. </br>
+[S3] Bot sends message about this to relevant team members on Slack. </br>

+Sub flows:
+[S1] A developer named Foo changes the status of an issue from “In Progress” to “Completed”. </br>
+[S2] Bot sends notification to other team members who are working on the same as: UPDATE TEST-1234 has been marked as ‘Completed’ by Foo. </br>